 Conditions of Assignment

-2. All costs connected with an intern’s participation in the programme must be borne by the nominating institution, related institution or government, which may provide the required financial assistance to its students, or by the student, who will have to obtain financing for subsistence and make his or her own arrangements for travel, accommodation, etc.
+UNDP does not pay for internships.
+The costs associated with the latter must be borne by the nominating institution, related institution or government, which may provide the required financial assistance to its students; or by the student, who will have to obtain financing for subsistence and make his or her own arrangements for travel, accommodation etc. The purpose of internships is not to lead to further employment with UNDP but, as mentioned, to complement an intern's studies.
+However, a number of interns, having completed their studies and met the necessary requirements, have gone on to further assignments with the UNDP or elsewhere in the United Nations system.

 UNDP/PAPP will try and identify a department which is appropriate to the applicant’s expertise and substantive unit’s needs by circulating the application to the appropriate units for evaluation and response.
 Acceptance of interns is subject to confirmation by the receiving substantive department desiring to have an intern for the specific period, and the availability of office space.
 The unit will submit Terms of Reference for the proposed intern and will select a senior professional to be responsible for the intern’s supervision.